iobis/obon-2024-dna-training/README.md

 ## Example dataset

-The example eDNA dataset is available at in the [dataset folder](dataset), and an example [R markdown solution](solutions/pieter.Rmd) to the data cleaning exercise is also available.
+The example eDNA dataset is available at in the [dataset folder](dataset).
+We are going to process this dataset to a darwin core archive, including all of the information available in this folder.
+As is typically the case for amplicon data, the data is provided in multiple tables:

+1. An otu table
+2. A taxonomy table
+3. A sample information table
+4. A fasta file for the sequences

+An example [R markdown solution](solutions/pieter.Rmd) to the data cleaning exercise is also available.
 To start with your own work, you can clone the repository to your computer, and copy the solution "pieter.Rmd", to a file with your own name.

 ## Contents